0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### Runtime network - Integrated Devnet

 [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is available out of the box as a starknet network called `integrated-devnet`.
 By default, it will spawn Devnet using its Docker image and listening on `http://127.0.0.1:5050`.
 Target it via the hardhat config file or `--starknet-network integrated-devnet`.
+Using `integrated-devnet` makes [forking of existing blockchains](https://shard-labs.github.io/starknet-devnet/docs/guide/fork/) very easy.

 By defining/modifying `networks["integratedDevnet"]` in your hardhat config file, you can specify: